Branches and contact centre

 All lines are open from 07:00 to 21:00, except for lost and stolen cards, which is open 24/7.

-We’re receiving far more calls than usual, so you may be waiting longer than we’d like you to be.
-So we can help those most in need, please only call us if your need is urgent.
+We’re receiving far more calls than usual, so you may be waiting longer than we’d like.
+So that we can help those most in need, please only call us if your need is urgent.

 Increased contactless limit

-Contactless limits have increased from £30 to £45 on contactless enabled Credit and Debit cards.
-Retailers will be updating their 'point of sale' card terminals over the coming weeks to accept the new limit.
+Contactless limits have increased from £30 to £45 on contactless enabled credit and debit cards.

 Early access to fixed savings